c-sabin/AdvancedGIS_Portfolio/NonProfitWebpage-HW2.md

    + interactive map embedded on webpage
    + KML file with point locations

-The initial bid for work, including the cost and scheduling for both phases, can be found at this link:
+The initial bid for work, including the cost and scheduling for both phases, can be found at this link: [Bid for Saga Education Mapping Project](https://docs.google.com/document/d/1kxcpC-cjW_rXK1ZVuWrZLn_x9894iQ-yK11TED__hZY/edit?usp=sharing)

 ---
 ### Phase 1: Customize the Map Style